aliafshar/b8/README.md

 Or of course if you have everything already and you dgaf just run the script:

 ```
-$ python3 b8.py
+$ PYTHONPATH=. python3 b8/app.py
 ```

 ## Manual

 ```
 🞄 b8 --help

-usage: b8 [-h] [--remote] [--debug] [files [files ...]]
+usage: b8 [-h] [-d] [-f CONFIG] [--logging-level LOGGING_LEVEL] [--terminal-theme TERMINAL_THEME] [--terminal-font TERMINAL_FONT] [--shortcuts-previous-buffer SHORTCUTS_PREVIOUS_BUFFER] [--shortcuts-next-buffer SHORTCUTS_NEXT_BUFFER]
+          [--shortcuts-previous-terminal SHORTCUTS_PREVIOUS_TERMINAL] [--shortcuts-next-terminal SHORTCUTS_NEXT_TERMINAL] [--shortcuts-new-terminal SHORTCUTS_NEW_TERMINAL]

-The bominade IDE
+The bominade IDE, version 0.1.0

-positional arguments:
-  files       Files to open

 optional arguments:
   -h, --help            show this help message and exit
-  --remote    Open in a running b8
-  --debug     Debug log output
+  -d, --debug           Run with logging level debug
+  -f CONFIG, --config CONFIG
+                        Configuration file to use
+  --logging-level LOGGING_LEVEL
+                        The logging level to use
+  --terminal-theme TERMINAL_THEME
+                        The terminal theme to use
+  --terminal-font TERMINAL_FONT
+                        The terminal font to use, e.g. "Monospace 13"
+  --shortcuts-previous-buffer SHORTCUTS_PREVIOUS_BUFFER
+                        Shortcut key to switch to the previous buffer
+  --shortcuts-next-buffer SHORTCUTS_NEXT_BUFFER
+                        Shortcut key to switch to the next buffer
+  --shortcuts-previous-terminal SHORTCUTS_PREVIOUS_TERMINAL
+                        Shortcut key to switch to the previous terminal
+  --shortcuts-next-terminal SHORTCUTS_NEXT_TERMINAL
+                        Shortcut key to switch to the next terminal
+  --shortcuts-new-terminal SHORTCUTS_NEW_TERMINAL
+                        Shortcut key to create a new terminal

 ```

-So, you can pass file names as a positional argument to open.

-You can also use --remote to open a file in a running b8.
-Note: this is barely built so it only uses the first b8 instance it can find.

 ## Keyboard Shortcuts